 - 2 out of every 3 Americans have low self-esteem.

-So, what are some tips for us to help build a gossip-free environment?
+What are some tips to help build a gossip-free work environment?

 1. Learn to remain neutral and not say anything at all.
 Lead by example by avoiding confrontation.

 2. If you are the target of gossip, don’t let it upset you.
 Gossipers like to get a reaction and if you ignore them, they will leave you alone in the future.

 3. Know who you can trust and always remember this Turkish proverb – “Who gossips to you will gossip of you.”

 - Your Weekly Review Session: How to Have the Best Week Ever - June 29, 2020